-At Hardy Pediatric Dentistry and Orthodontics we believe that successful dental health outcomes result from a successful partnership between the parent, the child and the caregivers which is why we have prepared this list of common pediatric dentistry questions to support you in your role.
+At Hardy Pediatric Dentistry & Orthodontics, we believe that successful dental health outcomes result from a successful partnership between the parent, the child and the caregivers.
+This is why we have prepared this list of common pediatric dentistry questions to support you in your role.
 We encourage you to call our office at any time if you need additional help or clarification on a topic below.
 We want you and your child to feel you are truly part of our dental family, because you are!
 We care about you and know that our combined efforts can help prevent unnecessary dental challenges or conditions and pave the way for a lifetime of healthy smiles and attitudes about dental health and dental health providers.

 Pediatric dentists are the pediatricians of dentistry.
-A pediatric dentist has two to three years specialty training following dental school and dedicates his/her practice to treating children and adolescents only.
+A pediatric dentist has 2 – 3 years specialty training following dental school and dedicates his/her practice to treating children and adolescents only.
 Pediatric dentists are specialty-care providers for infants and children through adolescence, including those with special health needs.
 Pediatric training includes studying child psychology, growth and development along with exposure to the specific dental and emotional needs of growing children.

 Any soft-bristled toothbrush with a small head, preferably an infant-specific size, should be used to clean your baby’s teeth.
 Daily brushing will help remove plaque bacteria that causes tooth decay and gum issues if left to fester.
 The American Academy of Pediatric Dentistry recommends that you brush at least once a day at bedtime.